tatianegercina/FinTech/01-Lesson-Plans/06-PyViz/1/LessonPlan.md

 * The creators of PyViz recognized that one technology or package cannot solve all data visualization needs.
 PyViz was created to provide developers with a platform that enables more than one data visualization package to be used for a project.

-Transition into a demonstration of the types of visualizations that can be made using PyViz:
+* Interactive visualizations:

-* Interactive visualizations allow data to be explored and analyzed in the most efficient and effective manner for human eyes.
+    * Allow data to be explored and analyzed in the most efficient and effective manner for human eyes.

-* Interactive visualizations give users the ability to pan, zoom, and filter data elements and values.
+    * Give users the ability to pan, zoom, and filter data elements and values.

-* Interactive visualizations also include functionality that allows data to be sorted off different values with a single click.
+    * Include functionality that allows data to be sorted off different values with a single click.

 End by telling students that gone are the days where simple line, bar, and histogram charts satisfied data visualization and data analysis needs.
 Students will now learn how to create interactive and innovative visualizations.